Shrink one PDF or a batch in your browser. Pick a level, download in seconds. Files stay on your device. No signup, no upload, no watermark.

 When to pick each level

 Light is the safest pick.
-The original images are kept, text stays selectable, and embedded fonts are preserved.
-The win comes from repacking the file and stripping author and editing history.
-Expect 10 to 30 percent smaller.
+Images are kept at original quality, text stays selectable, and embedded fonts are preserved.
+The win comes from repacking the file and stripping author history, annotations, form fields, and embedded resources.
+Expect up to 15 percent smaller.
 Use Light for legal documents, contracts, signed paperwork, and anything you may want to search later.

-Maximum goes harder on both resolution and JPEG quality.
-The file is small enough to email, even with attached photo pages.
-The tradeoff is visible: zoomed in, you may notice soft edges and slight JPEG noise.
-Expect 75 to 90 percent smaller.
-Use Maximum for proofs, drafts, and review copies where size matters more than zoom-in detail.
+Maximum goes harder on image resolution and JPEG quality.
+Images may show soft edges or slight JPEG noise when you zoom in, but text stays crisp and selectable.
+Expect up to 75 percent smaller.
+Use Maximum for proofs, drafts, and review copies where size matters more than zoom-in image detail.

 Compress PDF on Windows, Mac, iPhone, and Android